mariotoffia/goannoy/README.md

 # goannoy

-Approximate Nearest Neighbors in golang optimized for memory usage and loading/saving to disk.
-This is a complete port and do **not** rely on cgo or other interop with c++ code.
+GoAnnoy is an efficient Approximate Nearest Neighbors library for Go, optimized for memory usage and fast loading/saving to disk.
+This is a complete, standalone port that does not rely on cgo or other interop with C++ code.
+GoAnnoy is inspired by the Spotify's [Annoy](https://github.com/spotify/annoy) library.

-:bulb: To get started
+## Key Features

+* Memory-efficient nearest neighbor search
+* Fast disk loading and saving
+* Standalone Go implementation, no need for cgo or C++ dependencies
+* Supports custom distance functions and indexing policies
+* Pluggable memory, file allocators

+## Getting started

 ```go
 // Create a annoy index and configure it
 idx := index.NewAnnoyIndexImpl[float32, uint32](